-Second-floor book lockers will be assigned to all Creative Writing and Math/Science students at the beginning of the school year.
+Lockers will be assigned to all Creative Writing and Math/Science students at the beginning of the school year.
 Remaining lockers can be issued to Dance, Music, Theatre Arts, and Visual Arts students upon request, on a first-come-first-served basis.
-(See Mrs. Kennedy in the Student Center.)
+(Students may request one from the administrative assistant in the Student Center.)
 Locks are to be provided by the student, with the understanding that the school has the right to remove the lock if deemed necessary.